-- VSCS enabling statutes (Title 16 VSA Chapter 72 §2170-2186) - Corporate By-Laws - VSCS Policy and Procedures Manual - Contracts with full-time faculty, part-time faculty, CCV faculty, supervisory staff, professional / administrative / technical staff, non-faculty employees, and non-exempt staff VSCS Personnel Handbook for non-bargaining unit employees
+- VSCS enabling statutes (Title 16 VSA Chapter 72 §2170-2186)

+- Corporate By-Laws

+- VSCS Policy and Procedures Manual

+- Contracts with the VSCS's union partners

+- VSCS Personnel Handbook for non-bargaining unit employees

-The Board promulgates policies and the Chancellor adopts procedures to guide institution presidents and other VSCS officers in the execution of their respective duties.
+The Board promulgates policies and the Chancellor adopts procedures to guide the institutions' presidents and other VSCS officers in the execution of their respective duties.

-The Board also selects the Chancellor, the chief executive officer of the VSCS system, and the presidents, the chief operating officers of VSCS's four institutions (with advice from the Chancellor).
+The Board also selects the Chancellor, the chief executive officer of the VSCS system, and the presidents, who serve as the chief operating officers of their respective institutions (with advice from the Chancellor).

 The presidents, once appointed, report to the Chancellor.
 When a vacancy occurs in one of the above positions, the Board appoints a committee of trustees to review applications, conduct interviews, and ultimately recommend an appointment to the full Board.
-This Board committee is assisted by an advisory group made up of appropriate members of the VSCS community.
+This Board committee may also be assisted by an advisory group made up of appropriate members of the VSCS community.

-Yearly, the Board conducts its performance review of the Chancellor and hears his/her performance reviews of the college presidents.
+Yearly, the Board conducts a performance review of the Chancellor and hears his/her performance reviews of the college presidents.